tidi-dev/qualgo-coding-assessment/backend-nodejs-coding-assessment.md

 ## Project features

 ### Mandatory:
-- User authentication with basic username/password login.
+- [x] User authentication with basic username/password login.
 The credentials can be hardcoded.
-- Creation of a single chat room upon server startup.
+- [x] Creation of a single chat room upon server startup.
 No need to create multiple rooms.
-- Persistent storage of chat messages in a Database.
+- [x] Persistent storage of chat messages in a Database.
-- Sending and receiving messages in the chat room.
+- [x] Sending and receiving messages in the chat room.
 The client must be able to fetch the room messages
-- RESTful endpoints for message sending, and message retrieval.
+- [x] RESTful endpoints for message sending, and message retrieval.
-- Unit testing
+- [x] Unit testing

 ### Bonus:
-- WebSocket support for real-time chat communication instead of REST API.
+- [x] WebSocket support for real-time chat communication instead of REST API.
-- Deletion of messages by clients.
+- [x] Deletion of messages by clients.
-- CI/CD skeleton
+- [x] CI/CD skeleton
-- Server scalability
+- [ ] Server scalability *TODO*

 ## How to submit your work
 - Start by creating a new Git repository on a platform like GitHub, GitLab, or Bitbucket (all the code is your IP)